 Legislators have long sought (a) to protect individual incumbents, and (b) to maximize the advantage for their party.
 These two goals are not perfectly consonant, and indeed lean on different methods.
+Indeed, what is good for an individual incumbent is not always good for his or her party at the statewide level, and vice versa.
 Because of this, an important distinction must be made between single-district and statewide gerrymandering.
-In brief, a single-district gerrymander eliminates competition in only one race, while statewide gerrymandering consists of an artful pattern of many singledistrict gerrymanders to distort the overall outcome.
+In brief, a single-district gerrymander eliminates competition in only one race, while statewide gerrymandering consists of an artful pattern of many single-district gerrymanders to distort the overall outcome.

 In single-district gerrymandering, the core technique is to draw a single district's boundaries to increase one's number of supporters.
 However, self-interest does not necessarily lead to anti-proportional outcomes.
 Indeed, although incumbent protection reduces competition in individual districts, it can still achieve majoritarian representation.
 As an example, imagine if incumbents of both parties agree to draw all districts to have a similar advantage, resulting in districts that split 60%-40% in either direction.
 In such a circumstance, the party with greater popular support must necessarily win more seats.
 Although incumbent protection is a self-serving act by legislators, it is constitutionally accepted and when it happens symmetrically, interests can still be represented.
-In summary, although it seems inimical to democracy to make individual districts less competitive, this act by itself is neither inherently anti-majoritarian, nor justiciable by current standards.
+In summary, although it seems inimical to democracy to make individual districts less competitive, this act by itself is neither inherently anti-majoritarian, nor is it justiciable by current standards.